The US Congress and Its Powerful Impact on the Economy

 Congress has five support services.
 The Government Printing Office prepares all public documents.
 The Library of Congress catalogs them.
 The Architect of the Capitol maintains the building that houses Congress.

-The General Accounting Office (GAO) advises Congress on wasteful government spending.
+The General Accounting Office advises Congress on wasteful government spending.
 That includes duplication and areas that could be more efficient.
 For example, the country may no longer need the Strategic Petroleum Reserve, thanks to shale oil production.
 The GAO also identifies outright high-risk agencies and programs.
 For example, the Department of Veterans Affairs expanded rapidly.
 That could create inefficiencies and duplication.

-The Joint Economic Committee is a permanent committee with ten Senators and ten Representatives.
+The Joint Economic Committee is a permanent committee with 10 Senators and 10 Representatives.
 It advises Congress on the economy.
 It holds hearings to educate members on economic issues.